-The NMED DWB has continued to make significant changes and progress in 2017 in an effort to be more consistent in its implementation of drinking water regulations throughout the state.
-During 2017 688, or 63%, of PWSs received at least one significant violation resulting in a grand total of 3,845 significant violations being reported for NM.
-Four hundred ninety-nine (499), or 46%, of the PWSs in NM had health based violations of a MCL.
-Of the health based violations, 44 PWSs had 120 chemical, or radionuclide MCL violations; and 6 PWSs had 7 RTCR MCL violations.
-These MCL violations account for 3% of the total number of violations.
-The majority of violations that occurred during 2017 were associated with non-water quality and non-health based requirements such as failing to monitor routinely as required by the Revised Total Coliform Rule (RTCR).
-Five Hundred Forty-Two (542) PWSs had a total of 1,278 M/R violations accounting for 33% of the total number of violations.
-Four Hundred Fifty-five (455) PWSs had 1,457 TT violations accounting for 38% of the total violations.
-One Hundred Forty-Four (144) PWSs had 747 PN violations accounting for 19% of the total number of violations and 132 PWSs had 236 CCR violations, accounting for 6% of the total number of violations.
+The NMED DWB has continued to make significant changes and progress in 2019 in the consistent implementation of drinking water regulations throughout the state.
+During 2019 four hundred twentynine (429) or approximately 39%, of PWSs received at least one significant violation resulting in a grand total of four thousand four hundred twenty (4,420) violations being reported for NM.
+Fifty-five (55), or approximately 5%, of the PWSs in NM had health-based violations of an MCL.
+Of the health-based violations, twenty-two (22) PWSs had fifty-six (56) chemical, or radionuclide MCL violations; and two (2) PWSs had five (5) RTCR MCL violations.
+These MCL violations account for 3.7% of the total number of health-based violations.
+The majority of violations that occurred during 2019 were associated with non-water quality and non-health-based requirements such as failing to monitor routinely as required by the Revised Total Coliform Rule (RTCR).
+Four hundred forty-six (446) PWSs had a total of seven hundred sixty-nine (763) M/R violations accounting for approximately 17% of the total number of violations.
+Two hundred forty-eight (248) PWSs had seven hundred sixty-nine (769) TT violations accounting for 17% of the total violations.
+Five hundred thirteen (513) PWSs had two thousand five hundred seventy-seven (2,577) PN violations accounting for 58% of the total number of violations and one hundred forty-two (142) PWSs had two hundred twenty-three (223) CCR violations, accounting for 5% of the total number of violations.

-In 2017 the NMED DWB faced some significant challenges.
-These included challenges such as retirements and other types of staffing turnover.
-In 2017 NMED DWB issued more Notice of Violations (3,845) than it has over the past several years.
+In 2019 the NMED DWB faced some significant challenges.
+These included challenges such as retirements in the data team and other types of staffing turnover, including the absence of a management team for a large part of the year.
+In 2019 NMED DWB continued to make gains in finalizing compliance decisions as shown in the increased numbers of issued Notice of Violations (NOVs) four thousand four hundred sixteen (4,416) from three thousand eight hundred fifty-four (3,854) NOVs issued in 2018.
+Adequate funding continues to be problematic, exacerbating staffing and resource issues.
 In July of 2015, NMED DWB began implementing various solutions in order to try to improve oversight of public water systems in New Mexico.
 Compliance determination has improved through significant staffing changes within the NMED DWB.
 The NMED DWB implemented "Rule Administrators" which has allowed DWB to assign certain staff members to concentrate their compliance determination efforts on specific rules and in turn provide better consistency with compliance determinations for public water systems across the state.
 Currently, Rule Administrators for Surface Water Treatment Rules, Lead & Copper Rules, Disinfection Byproduct Rules, and Consumer Confidence Report rules have been implemented by the NMED DWB.
-This has resulted in an increase in the identification of drinking water violations as well as better reporting by staff which ensures that safer drinking water will be available for NM citizens.
+This has resulted in an increase in the identification of drinking water violations as well as consistent reporting by staff which ensures that safer drinking water will be available for NM citizens.